 - Go to the payment page

-Also, note the maximum limit of 15 characters for “Back to
+Also, note the maximum limit of 15 characters for Back to

-If the merchant name exceeds 15 characters, it will be displayed as “Back to website”.
+If the merchant name exceeds 15 characters, it is displayed as Back to website.

-The fields required to make card payments.
+These fields are required to make card payments.

-The Payment page serves as a unified portal that streamlines the process of online transactions by offering multiple payment methods without the need for separate integrations.
+The Payment Page serves as a unified portal that streamlines the process of online transactions by offering multiple payment methods without the need for separate integrations.

 Terms and Conditions

-- channel settings
+- Via channel settings

-The link will be attached to the checkbox.
+The link is attached to the checkbox.

-- language parameter passed
+- Language parameter passed

-- browser language, if the parameter is not passed
+- Browser language, if no parameter

 In addition, customers always have an option to switch to English.